chardma3/Capino/README.md

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX via Google Chrome developer Tools.
--   All links were tested to ensure they work
+-   All links were tested to ensure they work.
 -   Friends and family were asked to look at the site and give feedback on their user experience with the site in regard to color, sizes, and font styles.

 ## Deployment